 Breastfeeding Moms and Covid – How to react to any signs of infection

-You are breastfeeding mom and you’ve probably been hearing a lot about the covid vaccine lately.
+You are a breastfeeding mom, and you’ve probably been hearing a lot about the COVID-19 vaccine lately.
 We’re not surprised—it’s a pretty big deal.
-It’s understandable that you might be worried about getting the vaccines for yourself, your family, and your baby.
-It’s also understandable that you might be wondering if breastfeeding moms can take Covid vaccine.
-Can you take it?
-Should you?
-We’ll break it down for you.
+Understandably, you might be worried about getting the vaccines for yourself, your family, and your baby.

 Breastfeeding moms and COVID – vaccines